chrisholt0222/machine-learning-challenge/README.md

 The RFE function (recursive feature elimination) was used with the LogisticRegression model to eliminate unnecesasry features (independent variables).
 Features ranked below 1 where removed from future models.

-Field removed:
-* koi_period_err1, koi_time0bk, koi_impact, koi_impact_err1, koi_impact_err2, koi_duration,
-* koi_depth_err1, koi_prad, koi_prad_err1, koi_prad_err2, koi_insol, koi_insol_err1,
-* koi_insol_err2, koi_srad, koi_srad_err1, koi_srad_err2, dec, koi_kepmag

 ### Tune Model Parameters

 * The `GridSearch` fundtion was applied to the following models: `SVC` (support vector machine) and `Sequential` (neural network) to tune model parameters for each model.

-### Results
+### Analysis

 The inital model was a binary classifier using logistic regression without scaling the independent data.
-The model yielded predictive accuracy of approximately 0.661 on the testing data.
-Using MinMaxScaler to scale the independent varialbes, the result of the logistice regression model inmproved to 0.990.
-After removing the unneccessary features, the model test results are unchanged, 0.990.
+The model yielded predictive accuracy of approximately 0.6606 on the testing data.
+Using MinMaxScaler to scale the independent varialbes, the result of the logistice regression model inmproved to 0.9902.
+After applying the feature elimination, the model test results are unchanged, 0.9902.

 The next two model are applied to the fully transformed and reduced data.

 Usnig a Support Vector Machine (SVM), the reasults are similar at 0.9902.
-Tuning the hyperparameters C and Gamma using `GridsearchCV`, the best model is C = 1.0 , and Gamma = 0.0001, with a predictive accuracy of 0.9904.
+Tuning the hyperparameters C and Gamma using `GridsearchCV`, the best model is C = 1.0 , and Gamma = 0.0001, with a predictive accuracy of 0.9902 on the testing data.
+No real change from the initial model.

-A `Sequential` model achieved a predictive accuracy score of 0.9904 on the test data.
+A `Sequential` model achieved a predictive accuracy score of 0.9917 on the test data.
 This model used the `adam` optimizer, the `categorical crossentropy` loss function and two hidden layers with 40 and 20 nodes.
-The `GridsearchCV` selected the parameters: batch_size = 20, epochs = 100, and optimizer = RMSprop.
+Using `GridsearchCV` with option for the parameters: batch_size, epochs, and optimizer did not improve the results.

+The selected model is the `Sequential`.